Boomaa23/open-ds/README.md

 For protocol changes in future years, OpenDS is easily modifiable.
 Ports, IP addresses, display layouts, and packet creation/parsing are all re-formattable.

 ## Acknowledgements
-A big thank you to Jessica Creighton for the FRCture documentation and to Alex Spataru for his work on LibDS (now LibDS-Legacy).
+Thank you to Jessica Creighton for the FRCture documentation and to Alex Spataru for his work on LibDS.

 <!-- There are four main classes that need to be implemented for a new protocol year: